PJ2005/veritas/README.md

-# Veritas - Decentralized IP Registry & Verification System
+# Veritas - Content Verification System

-Veritas is a decentralized intellectual property registry and verification system that leverages Hedera Hashgraph for immutable record-keeping and AI-powered similarity detection to ensure content originality.
+Veritas is a content verification and registration system that uses Hedera blockchain technology to verify the originality and authenticity of digital content.

-## Project Overview
+## Overview

-Veritas provides a solution for content creators to establish proof of authorship and verify content originality through a combination of blockchain technology and AI-powered analysis.
-The system allows users to:
+Veritas allows users to register and verify digital content using blockchain technology.
+The system registers the content by creating a unique hash, storing it on the Hedera distributed ledger, and generating embeddings for future similarity comparison.
+When verifying content, Veritas compares it against previously registered content to determine originality.

+## Features

-- Register and timestamp content on Hedera's distributed ledger
+- **Content Registration**: Register digital content on the Hedera blockchain with associated metadata
-- Generate unique content fingerprints and embeddings
-- Detect similarity with previously registered content
+- **Content Verification**: Check content originality against previously registered content
-- Establish verifiable proof of authorship with legal standing

-## Problem Solved

-Content creators face significant challenges in the digital age:

-- Proving original authorship of digital content
-- Detecting plagiarism and unauthorized content reuse
-- Establishing timestamps for intellectual property claims
-- Navigating expensive and slow traditional copyright processes

-Veritas addresses these challenges by providing an efficient, cost-effective solution that combines the immutability of blockchain with the intelligence of AI-powered similarity detection.
+- **Similarity Detection**: Find similar content using embedding-based similarity matching
+- **Blockchain-backed**: All registrations are secured by Hedera's distributed ledger technology

 ## Technical Architecture